UrbanApps/UAModalPanel/README.md

 Step 0: Prerequisites
 ---------------------
-You'll need at least XCode 3.2.
+You'll need at least XCode 3.2 and an iOS 4.0+ project

 Step 1: Get UAModalPanel files (add as Git submodule)
 ----------------